Blog

 Surveys of water in the US have shown that even water purification facilities of the highest standards are prone to having small amounts of pollutants.
 Some of the most common tap water contaminants are briefly discussed below:

 • Iron may be present in pipes due to rusty faucets.
-Iron-laden water can stimulate the growth of water-borne pathogens, including E. Coli[22], and is known to increase bodily inflammation when ingested.
-Studies show an association between iron exposure and irritable bowel disease, Crohn’s disease and ulcerative colitis[23].
+Iron-laden water can stimulate the growth of water borne pathogens, including E. Coli[29], and is known to increase bodily inflammation when ingested.
+Studies show an association between iron exposure and irritable bowel disease, Crohn’s disease and ulcerative colitis[30].
 Iron overload may increase carcinogenic cell mutations and promote a specific type of cell death known as ferroptosis.
-The iron content of groundwater is usually much higher than seen in surface water, and thus iron overload may be a potential risk for borehole users.
+The iron content of groundwater is usually much higher than seen in surface water, and thus, iron overload may be a potential risk for borehole users.

 • Halogens are other common contaminants found in tap water, often present as a result of industrial operations.
 Fluorine and chlorine are routinely added to water in treatment plants for sterilization, with strict measures in place to control their presence in the final product.
 Studies show that these halogens form by-products during the disinfection process that are known to be toxic[34], promote inflammation[35] and accumulate in the body over time.[36]
 [37] In rural and developing areas, control measures may be less stringent and the water may contain higher levels of these chemicals.

 • Coliform Bacteria.
-Outbreaks of coliform bacteria, such as E. Coli, have been reported to occur semi-frequently in tap water in the US[31].
-In many developing countries, water is a known issues in this regard.
+Outbreaks of coliform bacteria, such as E. Coli, have been reported to occur semi-frequently in tap water in the US[38].
+In many developing countries, water is a known issue in this regard.
 Coliform bacterial infections are a leading cause of water borne illness.
 In areas with frequent outbreaks, home water filtration systems are optimal.

 Reverse Osmosis Water (Demineralized Water)